automated-assessment/nexus_monorepo/README.md

 An explanation of these vars can be found in the main Nexus repo

-Additionally, the tools that are included in the docker-compose require their own environment file each.
-For the RNG tool this is called `.env.rng.list`.
-For other tools the names are similar, they can be found from `docker-compose.yml` by looking for `env-file` entries.
-Each file should contain the following variables (as per the documentation in the relevant tool repository):
+Additionally, the graders that are included in the docker-compose require their own environment file each.
+For the RNG grader this is called `.env.rng.list`.
+For other graders the names are similar, they can be found from `docker-compose.yml` by looking for `env-file` entries.
+Each file should contain the following variables (as per the documentation in the relevant grader repository):

 ```
 NEXUS_TOOL_CANONICAL_NAME=